denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 detours to Kittler and Heidegger).
 Writing together.
 Models of co-authorship (and why we should pay attention).
 The massively multi-authored online novel (*Wu Ming* and *Lo zar non è morto*).

+## Chapter 6: Bad Links

+In this chapter I would like to triangulate between (1) structuralist notions of literary intertextuality, (2) the promises and failures of hyper-textuality in the 1990s, and (3) contemporary paradigms in network analysis.
+In each of these historically distinct theoretical moments, I find a similar promise of
+emergence: the idea that a pattern or design can appear spontaneously as the result of simple interactions on the level of the system.
+Once again, I would like to argue against the systems view generally, and in literary studies in particular.
+In examining the heavily hyper-linked and intertextual art of Gwern, a mysterious "researcher, self-experimenter, and writer" I contrast the structure of links to that of lists.
+A discussion on "linked lists" in computer science leads to the conclusion that deals with the aesthetics of code and the role of the individual in relation to the assemblage.

 ## Chapter 7: Engineering for Dissent